 (#4924)Otherwise, A3 is set to the MPDU Address 3 field.

+For a receiving STA, if dot11MultiLinkActivated is true, and the MLD subfield in the CCMP header is equal to 1, then A3 is set to the MLD MAC address of the AP MLD, where the corresponding AP with the BSSID is affiliated with the AP MLD.
+Otherwise, A3 is set to the MPDU Address 3 field.

 SC – MPDU Sequence Control field, with the Sequence Number subfield (bits 4–15 of the Sequence Control field) masked to 0.
 The Fragment Number subfield is not modified.